dailydotdev/docs/docs/squads/creating-your-squad.md

 2. **Name Your Squad**: Choose a name and handle that captures the focus of your Squad.
 3. **Add an Image**: Upload a profile image for your Squad, such as a logo or icon.
 4. **Write a Description**: Explain the theme, objectives, and member expectations for your Squad.
+5. **Select a Category** *(Public Squads Only)*: Choose a category that best fits your Squad from options like Languages, Web, AI, Career, and more.

 :::tip
 The most active Squads have engaged members.
-Encourage everyone to contribute, share, and discuss.
-With the tools provided by daily.dev, you’re set to build a valuable developer community.
+Encourage contributions, discussions, and sharing.
+Leverage daily.dev’s netowrk to build a valuable developer community.
 :::

 ## Squad Visibility: Private vs. Public